jrpotter/bookshelf/README.md

 ## Documentation

 To generate Lean documentation, we use [bookshelf-docgen](https://github.com/jrpotter/bookshelf-docgen).
-Refer to this project on prerequisites and the run the following to build and serve files locally:
+Refer to this project on prerequisites and then run the following to build and serve files locally:

 ```bash